YA/NA Crossover Psychological Suspense

-Meticulously detailed in the pages of his battered red notebook is his master plan: April 14, 9:30 A.M., two guns, eighty rounds of ammo, backup knives, eleven victims.
+Meticulously detailed in the pages of his battered red notebook is his master plan.
 He’s finally ready to answer every single taunt, jeer, and flying fist—unwarranted abuse that’s spanned six years of his lonely life.
 He’s justified.
 He’s ready.
 But he never readied himself for her.

 Regan finds his journal.
 She reads it, and when he discovers her intrusion, he has to switch tactics.
 She’s a liability now.